-The stand out display however at this years Warren Classic Concours was the fascinating 1923 Voisin C6 Laboratoire racer.
-The C6 was unveiled in 1923 and was essentially an experimental road racer, hence the name Laboratoire.
+The stand out display however at this years Warren Classic Concours was the fascinating recreation of the 1923 Voisin Type C6 Laboratoire racer.
+The Type C6 was unveiled in 1923 and was essentially an experimental road racer, hence the name Laboratoire.
 It was developed to meet the Automobile Club de France’s new regulations for the 1923 race season.

 The design was achieved over six months by Gabriel Voisin and his chief engineer, André Lefebvre.
 They created an aerodynamic monocoque car, with a narrow streamlined profile which drew influence from aviation design.
 Under the aluminium coachwork was a six cylinder 1.984 litre engine.